PetiteGraine/Pygame-Tetris/README.md

 - Rémi R MATHIVANAN

 ## Description :

-A tetris game made in python and pygame.
+A tetris game made in with html/css/js.